- A browser that doesn't track your history is a reliable browser for online privacy and security.

 The most important difference between Firefox and Waterfox is that the last one has telemetry completely turned off.
 Data collection, startup profiling, sponsored tiles, and Tracking have been removed.

 Also, the lack of telemetry helps with the speed of the browser.
 Without data collection or ads, websites load much faster and everything is smoother.

-It can run any plugins and, Firefox add-ons, and any extensions you want.
+It can run any plugins, Firefox add-ons, and any extensions you want.

 Rest assured, with Waterfox none of your history, passwords, cookies, and other personal data gets public or shared anywhere.

 Firefox Quantum is the newest version of Firefox.
-It’s available for Windows, MacOS, Linux, IOS, and Android.
-It’s also one of the older players in the browser picture.
+It’s available for Windows, macOS, Linux, IOS, and Android.
+Unfortunately, it’s also one of the older players in the browser picture.

 Firefox wasn’t always the safest, but with this new update, things have changed drastically.
-It has great privacy protection features, a lot of customization options, regular updates, and good security.
+It has excellent privacy protection features, customization options, regular updates, and good security.

 It also has a lot of add-ons and extensions that can take the thing to the next level.
 You can customize it in almost any way you want.

-You’ll have to keep in mind that out of the box Firefox still has telemetry, but you can easily disable it in the settings.
+You’ll have to remember that out-of-the-box Firefox still has telemetry, but you can easily disable it in the settings.
 With telemetry turned off, you won’t have to worry anymore.